Why ABFAS Certification?

-- Patients value the fact that ABFAS Board Certified surgeons undergo recertification requirements for continued or enhanced competence enabling surgeons to continue to train and learn on the job, while providing the highest level of care for their patients.
+- Patients value the fact that ABFAS Board Certified surgeons participate in Continuous Certification for continued or enhanced competence, enabling surgeons to continue to train and learn on the job, while providing the highest level of care for their patients.

 It Can Help You Further Your Career

 Board Certification brings increased recognition by peers and respect of colleagues in the profession while conveying your skill and your professional competence.

 - 85% of residency directors are ABFAS Board Certified.